 Bordelaise.

-But what is the difference between marchand the vin sauce and bordelaise sauce?
+So what is the difference between marchand the vin sauce and that one?

-Both contain similar ingredients such as stock, red wine and butter.
-One very important ingredient that bordelaise also contains is bone marrow.
+Both contain stock, red wine and butter.
+But bordelaise also contains bone marrow.

 Coq au vin